Sunday, 27 September 2015

 The news anchor became teary as she launched the package for the death of Ma Pwamoreno.
 What a woman!
 She and her husband had been so in love that they died exactly one month apart.
 They could not bear to be alone.
 Oh!
 Such love didn't exist anymore.

 Only Ma Pwamoreno knew that she had lived a lie.
 She was the only one who knew that she had never been truly happy or ever in love.
 But hey!
-Let the people live with their illusions.
+Let the people live with their delusions.
 It wasn't as if there was anything Ma Pwamoreno could do about it.

 THE END